iveyecommerce/magento2-tumblr/README.md

 ## About
 Magento 2 extension which allows to display post from tumblr on your store pages.

-## How to install
+## How to install?

-1. Add the following code to your magento 2 package.json
+1) Add the following code to your magento 2 package.json
 ```json
 {
     "repositories": [